 10 Team Parlay | +20000 |

 The plus figure odds returns should be read as the return on a $100 wager.
-For instance, the +2000 return on a winning five team parlay would return $2000 on a $100 wager.
+For instance, the +2000 return on a winning five-team parlay would return $2000 on a $100 wager.
 The payout proportion remains the same regardless of the amount wagered, a bettor making a wager on a five-team parlay stands to win $20 for every $1 wagered if all legs included win.
-The massive odds boost is the primary reason parlays are popular with a number of sports bettors.
+The massive odds boost is the primary reason parlays are popular with many sports bettors.

-While many bettors love the appeal of point spread parlays, others view them as poor value bets due to the the house advantage increasing over what it is for straight bets.
-There is also the return on money line parlays to consider, which bettors may view quite differently.
+While many bettors love the appeal of point spread parlays, others view them as poor value bets due to the house advantage increasing over what it is for straight bets.
+There is also the return on moneyline parlays to consider, which bettors may view quite differently.
 Adding just one large plus figure in a parlay can significantly alter the rate of return.
-The same bettors that may turn their nose up at points spread based parlays, may be far more eager to play a money line parlay.
+The same bettors that may turn their nose up at point spread-based parlays, may be far more eager to play a moneyline parlay.

-Money line parlays do not pay off at the same nearly fixed odds rate as point spread parlays.
-While a parlay made against the point spread assumes a roughly 50/50 chance for each team to win, money line parlays do not.
+Moneyline parlays do not pay off at the same nearly fixed odds rate as point spread parlays.
+While a parlay made against the point spread assumes a roughly 50/50 chance for each team to win, moneyline parlays do not.
 The chances of a -260 favorite winning a game are significantly greater than the assumed 50% against the point spread.
-The same holds true for a +200 underdog.
+Meanwhile, a +200 underdog is assumed to have a much lower probability of winning outright than against the spread.
 As a result, the payouts for these bets are calculated differently.
-Naturally, a two-team parlay on a pair of -200 money line favorites pays less than a two-team parlay that uses a pair of -110 points spread options.
+Naturally, a two-team parlay on a pair of -200 money line favorites pays less than a two-team parlay that uses a pair of -110 point spread options.
 On the other side, a pair of +130 underdog options would pay more.

 Calculating money line parlay payouts is a fairly easy task, but does require some basic math.
 Essentially, each leg of the parlay is converted to a decimal figure and multiplied by the decimal figure of each leg to calculate the potential payout.